XOR Gate in Clojure

 (should= :truthy (xor false false :truthy)))

-If we just add the third parameter to xor
+If we just add the third parameter to xor, we can

 achieve arity-3 functionality.